moj-analytical-services/user-guidance/source/documentation/github.md

 ### Using a PAT to authenticate in R/RStudio

-You should store your PAT in a special R file, called .Renviron, in your *home directory* (on AP).
+You should store your PAT in a special R file, called `.Renviron` in your home directory on the Analytical Platform.
 This file gets run when you start R, putting the PAT into the system environment variable `GITHUB_PAT`.
-This is where common R packages (e.g. remotes, devtools and renv) will look for it.
+This is where common R packages (for example, remotes, devtools and renv) will look for it.

 Set this up by running this in your R console (you only need to run it once; do **not** save this line in any file in any repo) and substitute your own PAT Token in place of the example PAT `ax451...8838b1` below: